Max Kepler Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.78 team ERA ranks third among all league pitching staffs.
+- The Rays have a 3.78 team ERA that ranks third among all league pitching staffs.

-- Rays pitchers combine to allow 150 home runs (one per game), the least in baseball.
+- The Rays give up the fewest home runs in baseball (152 total, one per game).

-- The righty last pitched on Wednesday against the Boston Red Sox, when he threw six innings, allowing one earned run while giving up three hits.
+- In his last time out on Thursday against the Seattle Mariners, the righty tossed eight innings, allowing one earned run while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.